Kraken57/DevOps/DEVOPS/9.nginx/nginx.md

     ```

 5. Run this `sudo nginx -s reload` to reload nginx
->Now if you to you app_url you will see your application
+>Now if you go to you app_url you will see your application